asim/turbo/README.md

 ## Overview

 Proxy GPT is an API backend with AI built-in.
-It enables you to create users, groups and chats, perform signup and authentication and includes a chat API for prompting and streaming responses from ChatGPT.
-All requests are forwarded using a shared key.
-Requests are logged in a database for filtering, auditing, etc.
+Create users, groups and chats, perform signup and authentication, including prompting and streaming responses from ChatGPT.
+All requests are forwarded using a shared key with context caching included by default.
+Requests are stored in a database for filtering, auditing, etc.

 ## Features